Zahir Pajaziti: Life

 After the breakup of Yugoslavia in 1992, Pajaziti remained in Kosovo while battles raged in Croatia and Bosnia and Herzegovina.
 At the Tirana military academy in Albania he undertook military training and later with the ascension of Sali Berisha to power, his government arrested Pajaziti in 1995.
-Later at two secret camps in Tropojë and Kukës owned by the Albanian army close to the Albania-Kosovo border, Pajaziti along with Agim Ramadani and Sali Çekaj organised military training for Kosovan Albanians.
-Pajaziti joined the Kosovo Liberation Army (KLA) in 1997.
+Later at two secret camps in Tropojë and Kukës owned by the Albanian army close to the Albania-Kosovo border, Pajaziti along with Agim Ramadani and Sali Çekaj organised military training for Albanians from Kosovo.

+Pajaziti joined the Kosovo Liberation Army (KLA) in 1994.
 He and his group developed in the Llap region of Kosovo.
 Pajaziti, Sali Çekaj and Adem Jashari were the leaders of the first Kosovo military groups, which were trained in Albania in 1991–1992.
-Pajaziti became the KLA commander for the Podujevo area and his deputy was Hakif Zejnullahu.
-He was part of the KLA main staff.
-Later that year, he was killed in a gunfight in Vushtrri with the Yugoslav army.
+Pajaziti became the KLA commander for the Llapi area and his deputy was Hakif Zejnullahu.